koibots8230/Newbie-Orientation/exercises/CommandBased.md

 Refactor your tank drive code to be in command based.
 You have all the knowledge you need, but if you need help, ask(google it first though!).

-Also, make a button that just makes it move at 20% forward (just to practice button bindings)
+Also, make the `a` button set it to brake mode and the `b` button set it back to coast (just to practice button bindings)
+- *Hint*: Just make a simple method for this & use instant command

 You're going to have to create a new project for this, follow the same steps as in Hello Robot, but select command based, not time based.